higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 * **`idlType`**: the type of IDL to generate from, currently only `avro`.
 * **`srcGenSerializationType`**: the serialization type when generating Scala sources from the IDL definitions. `Protobuf`, `Avro` or `AvroWithSchema` are the current supported serialization types.
 By default, the serialization type is `Avro`.
-* **`srcGenJarNames`**: the list of jar names or sbt modules containing the IDL definitions that will be used at compilation time by `srcGen` to generate the Scala Sources.
+* **`srcGenJarNames`**: the list of jar names or sbt modules containing the IDL definitions that will be used at compilation time by `srcGen` to generate the Scala sources.
 By default, this sequence is empty.
 * **`srcGenSourceDirs`**: the list of directories where your IDL files are placed.
 By default: `Compile / resourceDirectory`, typically `src/main/resources/`.
 * **`srcGenIDLTargetDir`**: the directory where all the IDL files will be placed.
 By default, it's defined as `(Compile / resourceManaged).value / idlType.value`, typically `target/scala-2.12/resource_managed/main/avro`.
-Given this configuration, the plugin will automatically copy to this target directory:
+Given this configuration, the plugin will automatically copy the following to this target directory:
   * All the definitions extracted from the different `jar` or `sbt` modules, and also,
   * All the source folders specified in the `srcGenSourceDirs` setting.
 * **`srcGenTargetDir`**: the Scala target base directory, where the `srcGen` task will write the Scala files in subdirectories/packages based on the namespaces of the IDL files.
 By default: `Compile / sourceManaged`, typically `target/scala-2.12/src_managed/main/`.
 * **`genOptions`**: additional options to add to the generated `@service` annotations, after the IDL type.
 Currently only supports `"Gzip"`.
-* **`idlGenBigDecimal`**: specify how the `decimal` types will be generated. `ScalaBigDecimalGen` produces `scala.math.BigDecimal` and `ScalaBigDecimalTaggedGen` produces `scala.math.BigDecimal` but tagged with the 'precision' and 'scale'. i.e. `scala.math.BigDecimal @@ (Nat._8, Nat._2)`.
+* **`idlGenBigDecimal`**: specifies how the `decimal` types will be generated. `ScalaBigDecimalGen` produces `scala.math.BigDecimal` and `ScalaBigDecimalTaggedGen` produces `scala.math.BigDecimal` but tagged with the 'precision' and 'scale'. i.e. `scala.math.BigDecimal @@ (Nat._8, Nat._2)`.
 * **`idlGenMarshallerImports`**: additional imports to add on top to the generated service files.
 This property can be used for importing extra codecs for your services.
 By default:
   * `List(BigDecimalAvroMarshallers, JavaTimeDateAvroMarshallers)` if `srcGenSerializationType` is `Avro` or `AvroWithSchema` and `idlGenBigDecimal` is `ScalaBigDecimalGen`
   * `List(BigDecimalTaggedAvroMarshallers, JavaTimeDateAvroMarshallers)` if `srcGenSerializationType` is `Avro` or `AvroWithSchema` and `idlGenBigDecimal` is `ScalaBigDecimalTaggedGen`